hirasso/parcel-plugin-watch-reload/README.md

 # parcel-plugin-watch-reload

-📦🔌🗂👀 A [Parcel](https://github.com/parcel-bundler/parcel) plugin that watches files not included in your bundles (e.g. `**/*.php`) and reloads your browser if they change.
+📦🔌🗂👀 A [Parcel](https://github.com/parcel-bundler/parcel) plugin that watches files not included in your bundles (e.g. `**/*.php`) and reloads your browser if they change (great for CMS theme development like e.g. WordPress).
 Also, has emojis in readme 👾

 ## Installation